hayeah/sike-react-course/buyshoes-flux-store-connector/_index.md

 ### Exercise: Implement the `@connect` decorator

-Create the decorator function in `js/components/connect.js`.
+Create the `connect` decorator function in `js/components/connect.js`.

-Then refactor `Products.js` again:
+Then refactor `Products.js` again to use the decorator:

 ```js
 @connect(CartStore,"cartItems")